Life On The Job

 After graduating with a diploma, Ms Anderson was offered another opportunity - to enrol at

-Australian Catholic University and study social work.
+Australian Catholic University and study Social Work.

 “Social work was always a passion and a dream,” Ms Anderson said.
 “It’s been in the back of my mind, I’ve always had a vision.
 Everything just fell into place for me then and I was able to start studying at ACU.”